 Qualifications students must have on completing the study programme.
-A minor open to all Fontys students, so long as they meet any admission criteria for the minor, with a focus on overarching and distinctive themes.
+Exit qualifications Fontys minor A minor open to all Fontys students, so long as they meet any admission criteria for the minor, with a focus on overarching and distinctive themes.

 Foundation year First phase in a Bachelor's programme.